recurly/recurly-client-python/README.md

 ##Usage

 Please see example.py for a quick example of creating, reading, updated, deleting and listing accounts.
+For further examples, read through the tests in recurlytest.py.

 ##Requirements